I can't wait to share this Gluten Free Chocolate Peppermint Trifle recipe. You get all the chocolaty deliciousness without the gluten!

-Holidays can be tough when you are gluten free.
-So many parties, and so many treats that you can’t eat!
-I’m happy to report that you can eat this one, and you can freeze individual portions so that you can take it with you to holiday parties.
+Holidays can be tough when you eat gluten free.
+So many parties, and so many treats that you can't eat!
+I'm happy to report that you can eat this one, and you can freeze individual portions so that you can take it with you to holiday parties.

 Today I'm sharing my gluten-free version.
 You'll notice two main differences from the original:

 - Because the flavor and texture of gluten-free baked goods tend to deteriorate if it's not eaten right away, I made my dessert in single-serving portions that can be frozen.